 In terms of dog-friendly cooking, carob is the way to go.
 Chocolate contains a compound called theobromine which is toxic to dogs.
 It can also contain other doggy no-nos like caffeine, sugars, or sweeteners.
 Pure carob powder is delicious and nutritious, but carob melts and drops may be a little naughtier.
 Many are a combination of sugars and oils with carob powder, some are unsweetened carob and oil mixtures.
 Even carob melts and drops marketed as dog treats are often sweetened.
 Yogurt drops, too.
 There’s nothing wrong with an occasional special treat, but always read your ingredients to know what you’re buying and eating or sharing.

-Carob drops can be tricky to melt compared to chocolate, as the carob is usually drier and lower fat.
-Combining the carob with a fatty add-in, like peanut butter, and gently microwaving them together (with frequent stirring breaks) can help.
+Carob drops can be tricky to melt compared to chocolate, as the carob is usually drier and lower in fat.
+Combining the carob with a fatty add-in, like peanut butter, and gently microwaving them together can help.
 If peanut butter isn’t your thing, you can use a different dog-friendly add-in, like coconut oil.
 How much you can add will vary depending on your individual ingredients.
 Texture varies depending on your carob, but in our experiments over the years, we can go as high as a roughly 50-50 mix with smooth peanut butter and carob drops.
 It will solidify into a solid fudgey state that holds its shape well (especially if kept chilled).

 Homemade Carob and Peanut Butter Dog Treat Dip